demisto/content-docs/docs/integrations/api-execution-metrics.md

 title: API Execution Metric Reporting
 ---

-Cortex XSOAR version 7.0.0 adds support for API Execution Metric Reporting.
+Cortex XSOAR version 6.8 adds support for API Execution Metric Reporting.

 ## Supported Server Version
-API Execution Metric Reporting is only supported from version 7.0.0 and on.
+API Execution Metric Reporting is supported from version 6.8.

 ## Implementing API Execution Metric Reporting
-In order for metric data to be stored, an integration must return an `execution_metrics` command result as part of the returned response.
+For metric data to be stored, an integration must return an `execution_metrics` command result, as part of the returned response.

 An example of how a command may implement the `ExecutionMetrics` object is as follows:
 ```python